 1. Research Pet Travel Rules Carefully

 Just like humans have different visa requirements for travelling to different countries, there are also a range of international pet travel requirements.
 Your pet may require specific vaccinations, plus a pet health certificate is often required.
 The combination of vaccination certificates and health certificates is often referred to as a “pet passport”.

 Sometimes the rules for travelling internationally with a dog are quite simple.
-For instance, if you’re travelling within the EU, it’s quite simple to transport a pet from country to country.
-To travel between EU countries with a dog, your dog only requires a microchip, pet passport and valid rabies vaccination for most countries.
-A handful of countries also require a worming treatment administered by a veterinarian.
+For instance, if you’re travelling within the EU, it’s quite simple to travel between EU countries with a dog.
+Generally, your dog only requires a microchip, pet passport and valid rabies vaccination, plus a handful of countries require a worming treatment administered by a veterinarian.

 However, there are some countries that require a stay in quarantine for pets arriving in the country.
 Some of the countries that commonly require quarantine include Australia, New Zealand, Singapore, Hong Kong, Japan, Hawaii, and many other island nations.
 Sometimes there are exceptions, or steps you can take to skip quarantine.
 I have more information on my guide to quarantine.

 Don’t also forget to check if the country you are leaving has export requirements for pets.
 Both Australia and Italy, and a number of other countries in Asia and the Americas, require you to get an export permit certificate.
 It’s best to find out in advance before you arrive at the airport!

 2. Make Sure Your Dog has the Required Vaccines